 My name is Rolando Rodriguez.
-I am a father of two, husband, uncle, and designer who lives in the Metro-Atlanta area.
+I am a father of four, husband, uncle, and designer who lives in the Metro-Atlanta area.
 I live an extremely busy and stressful lifestyle working an average 75 hours a week.
 On top of that I am stuck in traffic an average of 12 hours a week.
 This means that 50 weeks out of the year I am either at, or driving to work, over 50% of the time.
 The other half of my time is divided into being a father, a husband, eating, and exercise.

 Simply put – I am The Fat Twin.
 In school our friends told my twin brother and me apart by remembering that, “Roly has ROLLS and Cele is as skinny as celery stick.”